Accessibility Tools

 A:

-The ultimate goal is to eliminate all lead service lines in the United States.
-In 2011, the Safe Drinking Water Act reduced the maximum allowable lead content in drinking water.
-The goal is to have all lead service lines replaced or eliminated by 2050.
-Communities are taking advantage of grants and forgivable loans to replace lead service lines.
-The Safe Drinking Water Act also restricts a public water supply’s ability to complete a partial lead service line replacement.
+The Biden-Harris administration issued a final rule requiring the replacement of all lead pipes within the next decade to safeguard public health.
+This new mandate aims to eliminate all lead service lines in the U.S., building on the objectives of the Safe Drinking Water Act, which reduced the maximum allowable lead content.
+By 2038 the goal is to have all lead service lines replaced or eliminated.
+Communities can use grants and forgivable loans to accelerate lead service line replacement, and the Safe Drinking Water Act restricts public water systems from performing partial lead service line replacements.
+Visit your state’s EPA website for more information on lead in drinking water.

 Q: